 - The Port Townsend School of Woodworking was founded by local artist in 2015 and aims to inspire a lifelong passion for craftsmanship through education in woodworking and traditional building trades.
 Their upcoming courses include two five-day classes by our club member Bonnie Klein.

 - The Pratt Fine Arts Center is dedicated to fostering artistic development and engagement locally, nationally and internationally.
 Upcoming woodturning classes include several taught by our club members.

 - Rocker Woodworking and Hardware is a nationwide chain of industry-leading woodworking and hardware materials and has several stores in Washington that offer demonstrations and courses, which they list on their home page (scroll down).
-Rockler Seattle has occasional woodturning. classes, so keep checking its for listings and Rocker Tukwila has six woodturning courses scheduled for March 2018.
+Rockler Seattle and Rocker Tukwila both have occasional woodturning. classes, so keep checking their listings.

 - Sumner Woodworker Store is a family-owned store in Sumner, WA, which has held woodturning classes in the past.
 Contact them directly for details.